 The University will keep confidential the identity of any individual who has made a report or complaint of Sexual Misconduct, including any individual who has made a report or filed a Formal Complaint, any Complainant, any individual who has been reported to be the perpetrator of Sexual Misconduct, any Respondent, and any witness, except as may be permitted by the FERPA, or as required by law, or to carry out the purposes of this Regulation, including the conduct of any investigation, hearing, or appeal.

-The University will also maintain as confidential any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Supportive Measures.
+The University will also maintain as confidential any Supportive Measures provided to the Complainant or Respondent in cases of sexual misconduct, to the extent that maintaining such confidentiality would not impair the ability of the University to provide the Supportive Measures.

 What this means is that the University is committed to protecting the privacy of all individuals involved in a report of Sexual Misconduct.
 However, as described in this section, it cannot guarantee complete confidentiality and anonymity in all circumstances.